WMSC (FM): At the beginning...

-Ed Helvey spent the summer of 1966 exploring the Educational FM channel allocations, working with a communication law firm and broadcast consulting engineers in Washington, DC, to find an available channel in the crowded New York metropolitan broadcast market.
+Helvey spent the summer of 1966 exploring the Educational FM channel allocations, working with a communication law firm and broadcast consulting engineers in Washington, DC, to find an available channel in the crowded New York metropolitan broadcast market.
 The fall 1966 semester found the members of The Voice of Montclair State working on programming ideas and schedules, acquiring equipment including several low power AM transmitters to be installed in MSC dormitories to launch an AM carrier-current station by the beginning of 1967.
 The transmitters were purchased new from Low Power Broadcasting, Inc., while most of the other studio gear was purchased used, including the original Western Electric broadcast console.
-The station operated from 6AM until midnight seven days a week during the regular semester.
+The station operated from 6 am until midnight seven days a week during the regular semester.
 Programming consisted of DJ shows spinning donated records, playback of "live" recorded concerts of campus musical organizations including the campus folk singing group, The Dirdy Birdies, interviews with student leaders, promoting campus activities and other programming of interest to the dormitory population and the few off-campus students who could receive the low power AM signal.

-Although Ed Helvey worked diligently at locating an FM frequency for WVMS, it was just not in the cards at that time.
-Mr. Helvey was a senior and had to be off campus for six weeks to complete his student teaching requirement.
-Sadly, at the beginning of January 1967, his father died.
-He had some significant distractions.
-Fortunately, Mr. Helvey, who was the chairman of the board of The Voice of Montclair State, had a dedicated and motivated team of fellow students who carried the ball.
-The leadership of Les Anderson, vice-chairman; Barbara Faber, business manager; Wendy Burke, recording secretary; Ellen Connelly, corresponding secretary; George Steinmetz, chief engineer and the rest of the staff proved that WVMS and the Voice of Montclair State were on firm ground and had the capability of continuing after Ed Helvey and the other seniors on the staff would graduate in a few months.
+Upon Helvey's graduation, and under the guidance of Les Anderson, vice-chairman; Barbara Faber, business manager; Wendy Burke, recording secretary; Ellen Connelly, corresponding secretary; George Steinmetz, chief engineer and the rest of the staff, WVMS continued to grow.